MISSISSIPI DELTA – THE LAND WHERE THE BLUES BEGAN

 The result of my research is a visual essay which examines the daily lives of the ancestors of the people Lomax was recording in the 1940’s and 50’s.
 My images are based on archive photographs that document the lives of slaves and labourers from the American South.

-German-English Illustrator and Artist based in Brighton, UK
+German-English Illustrator, based in Brighton, UK

-My work explores how illustration can be used as an active tool for understanding, interpreting and re-evaluating dominant narratives and discourse about historical events.
-How can illustration add to our understanding of history, how can it challenge it?
+Much of my work focuses on exploring how illustration can be used as an active tool for understanding, interpreting and re-evaluating dominant narratives and discourse about historical events, asking: How can illustration add to our understanding of history, how can it challenge it?

 I am interested in exploring and highlighting the ways in which history is recorded, suppressed, remembered and distorted.
 I have become particularly interested in how meaning and underlying power structures contained within archival records can be interpreted through the act of drawing.
-Often working with archival artefacts and personal testimony, I create narrative sequences and visual essays that explore my own relationship to history.